wenakita/CreatorVault/docs/automation/FULL_AUTOMATION_IMPLEMENTED.md

 A simplified version of CharmAlphaVault with:
 - ✅ Single-step governance transfer (no acceptance needed)
 - ✅ `initializeAndTransfer()` function for atomic setup
-- ✅ Sets strategy + transfers ownership in one call
+- ✅ Embeds the rebalance logic (no separate `CharmAlphaStrategy` needed for the atomic path)

 **Location:** `contracts/charm/CharmAlphaVaultSimple.sol`